liiight/notifiers/source/about.rst

    ... }
    >>> provider.notify(**data)

-The other is to use an alternate key word, which would always be the reservred key word followed by an underscore:
+The other is to use an alternate key word, which would always be the reserved key word followed by an underscore:

 .. code:: python